What is a reference?

 Let's see with the calculation of VAT the interest of the absolute reference.
 The VAT rate is in cell F1.

 Mistake during the copy of the formula

-The formula to calculate the prices with the VAT is the following
+The formula to calculate the prices with the VAT is the price of the product in E5, plus the part of the tax calculate between the price and the tax.
+The formula is the following

 By copying this formula down we quickly identify that there is a problem because we have many errors in column F.